biojppm/cmany/doc/vs.rst

 versions older than VS2012; also ia64 is not available in VS versions later than VS2012. clang is not available in versions older than VS2015.

+.. note:: cmany defaults to using the native architecture when no target
+          architecture is specified.
+For example, the command ``cmany b -c vs2015`` will produce a 64 bit build when it is run in a 64 bit system; but when it is run in a 32 bit system will produce a 32 bit build.

+          This contrasts with cmake: ``cmake -G "Visual Studio 15 2017" ../..`` will produce a 32 in any system.

 VS alias examples
 -----------------